Macmachi/kaspa-network-visualizer/README.md

 # Kaspa-Inspired Network BPS Visualizer

 An interactive and dynamic visualization of the Kaspa network, inspired by the book "Kaspa: From Ghost to Knight, off to heal the blockchain's plight".
+You can check the demo here : https://macmachi.github.io/kaspa-network-visualizer/

 ## 🚀 Features